 Slide 4- ITM Facts

-In academic year 2018, ITM is turning twenty-two years old in contrast to FIT, which is turning seventy-four.
+In academic year 2019, ITM is turning twenty-three years old in contrast to FIT, which is turning seventy-five.

 The program has an impressive group of international faculty, who together have lived, worked, taught, and/or lectured in six continents.